Substance abuse commonly results in unhealthy roles being taken on by family members.

 Each family member will play a role in the house.
 While all of these roles might not exist in your home, the following are the roles you could be witnessing if you have an addiction in the family:

 An addicted family member will not solely live in a consistent state of chaos; they’ll bring this messiness into the home as well.
-A substance abuse problem is the coping mechanism of choice for this individual.
+A drug or alcohol problem is the coping mechanism of choice for this individual.
 So when it comes to handling issues or complicated feelings, their substance — or substances — of choice will always be within reach.

 Over time, the progress of this disease continues to dominate this individual’s life.
 They’ll manipulate others, burn bridges, lose friends, alienate family, and neglect themselves time and time again.
 And when it comes time to take the blame for these issues, they blame others.
 All of this negatively impacts the entire family, and the sad fact is that this individual will continue to find difficulty as they fail to get the treatment they need.